Common Minke Whale

 Equipment regulation

-Norway also regulates the equipment used in common minke whale hunting to help ensure hunter safety and minimize animal suffering.
-This includes requirements for the size and type of harpoon guns, grenade type and charge, the minimum calibre and type of secondary killing rifles, and other equipment.
-All prospective whalers and gunners must pass an obligatory training course, including a shooting course, in order to obtain a licence (NAMMCO 2011a).
+Norway regulates the equipment used in common minke whale hunting to ensure hunter safety and minimise animal suffering.
+Regulations specify the size and type of harpoon guns, grenade types and charges, the minimum calibre and type of secondary rifles, and other required equipment.
+Prospective whalers and gunners must pass an obligatory training course, including a shooting proficiency test, to obtain a licence (NAMMCO, 2011).

 Electronic monitoring system